AdobeDocs/campaign-standard.en/help/automating/using/deduplicating-data-imported-file.md

   ![](assets/deduplication_example2_fileloading.png)

-* A **[!UICONTROL Deduplication]** activity.
+* A [Deduplication](../../automating/using/deduplication.md) activity.
 Deduplication is carried out directly after importing the file and before inserting the data into the database.
 It should therefore be based on the **[!UICONTROL Temporary resource]** from the **[!UICONTROL Load file]** activity.

   For this example, we want to keep a single entry per unique email address contained in the file.
 Duplicate identification is therefore carried out on the **email** column of the temporary resource.
 Yet, two email addresses appear twice in the file.
 Two lines will therefore be considered as duplicates.

   ![](assets/deduplication_example2_dedup.png)

-* An **[!UICONTROL Update data]** activity allows you to insert the data kept from the deduplication process into the database.
+* An [Update data](../../automating/using/update-data.md) activity allows you to insert the data kept from the deduplication process into the database.
 It is only when the data is updated that the imported data is identified as belonging to the profile dimension.

   Here, we would like to **[!UICONTROL Insert only]** the profiles that do not already exist in the database.
 We are going to do this by using the file's email column and the email field from the **Profile** dimension as the reconciliation key.